Tojioo/VirusTotal-Downloader/docs/README.md

 - **Right-click download**: Right-click on any link, image, video, or audio file and select "Download with VirusTotal"
 - **Automatic scanning**: Files are automatically submitted to VirusTotal for malware analysis
 - **Scan history**: View your recent scans and their VirusTotal results
-- **Advanced secure API key storage**: Choose from two security levels - browser storage or external file storage
+- **Secure API key storage**: Choose from two options - browser storage or external file storage
-- **Real-time notifications**: Get notified when downloads start and scans are submitted
 - **Cross-browser support**: Works with Chrome, Edge, and other Chromium-based browsers
 - **Modern UI with dark mode**: Clean, responsive interface with collapsible sections and dark mode support
 - **Automatic quota tracking**: Monitor your VirusTotal API usage with visual progress indicators